mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 ### Sudden decrease in Themelio market sentiment

-For a variety of reasons (say, a general cryptocurrency crash), there might be a scenario where a large amount of Sym or Mel is panic-sold.
-This threatens the basis of the Melmint peg, and in a case where Mel issuance cannot be backed by the implicit reserve, the peg may no longer be tenable.
+For a variety of reasons (say, a general cryptocurrency crash), there might be extremely rare scenarios where a large amount of sym or mel is simultaneously panic-sold.
+This threatens the basis of the Melmint peg by reducing both mel demand and its implicit reserve, and in a case where mel issuance cannot be backed by the implicit reserve, the peg may no longer be tenable.

-The danger here is hyperinflation of Sym, as Melmint desperately prints syms to buy and prop up the value of Mel.
-Fortunately, this is inherently prevented by the way Melmint works --- per the Melmint specification, the amount of syms or mels printed to support the peg is _proportional to existing liquidity in the sym/mel market_.
+The danger here is hyperinflation of sym and subsequent mechanism collapse, as Melmint desperately prints sym to buy and prop up the value of mel, until both sym and mel are utterly worthless.
+Fortunately, this is inherently prevented by the way Melmint works --- per the Melmint specification, the amount of assets printed to support the peg is _proportional to existing liquidity in the SYM/MEL market_.
 This means that "how fast" Melmint reacts depends on market conditions.
-In a panic where market participants anticipate a possible Melmint-driven Sym hyperinflation that will cause both mels and syms to become worthless, liquidity will quickly drain from the mel/sym market as both mel and sym are dumped for alternative assets.
+In a panic where market participants anticipate a possible Melmint-driven sym hyperinflation that will cause both mel and sym to become worthless, liquidity will quickly drain from the mel/sym market as both mel and sym are dumped for alternative assets, making the prophecy self-refuting.

-Without mel/sym liquidity, Melmint is effectively turned off.
-The peg will obviously fail, massively increasing Mel volatility, but a wholesale monetary collapse will be averted, especially because unlike users of USD stablecoins, Mel users never expected zero exchange-rate risk and are unlikely to completely dump the Mel due to a temporary pause of the peg.
+Without mel/sym liquidity on Melswap, Melmint is effectively turned off. **The peg will fail**, massively increasing mel volatility, but a wholesale monetary collapse will be averted.
+This is especially because unlike users of USD stablecoins, mel users never expected zero exchange-rate risk and are unlikely to completely dump mel due to a temporary pause of the peg.
+The economic impact of such a depeg is likely to be around the same order of magnitude as a fiat "currency crisis" --- bad but not catastrophic.

 Once sufficient liquidity returns to the Melswap mel/sym market, the peg will gradually be restored.